Sahel: Human rights issues and political instability

+The area has also seen a high prevalence of coups d'état, with military juntas currently ruling in Mali, Burkina Faso, Niger, and Sudan.

+Other challenges

 The violent herder–farmer conflicts in Nigeria, Mali, Sudan and other countries in the Sahel region have been exacerbated by climate change, land degradation, and rapid population growth.
 Droughts and food shortages have been also linked to the Mali War.